lumail/lumail/API.md

 Maildir
 -------

-You can gain access to Maildir objects several ways:
+You can gain access to Maildir objects in several ways:

 * Constructing it manually: `m = Maildir.new( "./Maildir" )`.
 * Calling `Global:maildirs()` to get a list of all available Maildirs.